CircuitPhantom/Daemon-Assistant/README.md

 ## Known Issue

-When the model fetches a very large/complex page's HTML, it sometimes stops answering the original question and instead starts analyzing the HTML as if you had pasted the code yourself, pointing out things that "could be improved."
-This is not a bug — small pages (e.g. example.com) work fine.
+When the model fetches a very large/complex page's HTML, it might stop answering the original question and instead start analyzing the HTML as if you had pasted the code yourself, pointing out things that "could be improved."
+This is not a bug in this program — small pages (e.g. example.com) work fine.
 It happens because once a huge HTML blob enters the context as a tool result, the model disproportionately focuses on the largest/most recent content (the HTML) instead of the original task.